 About Our School

-Located in Denver’s Stapleton neighborhood at 2000 Valentia Street, DSST: Stapleton High School serves grades 9-12.
+Located at 2000 Valentia Street, DSST: Montview High School serves grades 9-12.

 Close, caring relationships are at the heart of our approach and our school culture intentionally fosters strong relationships.
 We prepare students for college, with an emphasis on developing students through liberal arts learning (reading, writing, mathematics, and science).
 Students succeed through classroom environments that are structured for success with clear academic and behavioral expectations, and flourish in our many extracurricular activities and athletic programs.
 Ultimately our goal is to ensure that our students are prepared for college, career and life.